 Viral droplets spread by coughing, sneezing, or spitting is one of the primary ways that COVID-19 spreads from person to person.

-Have plenty of tissues on hand to help prevent transmitting it to other people in your family.
+Have plenty of tissues on hand to help prevent transmitting the coronavirus to other people.

-Over-the-counter cough medicines aren’t effective, said Benaroch, but can be tried.
-Honey — or cough drops containing honey — may also help to soothe coughs.
+Over-the-counter (OTC) cough medicines aren’t effective, said Benaroch, but can be tried.
+Honey — or cough drops containing honey — may also help soothe coughs.

 If you have asthma or another respiratory illness, be sure to have extra inhalers and other medications on hand.

 The same is true of any other chronic illnesses you may have, since having conditions such as diabetes, heart disease, and immune system disorders place you at higher risk of serious complications from COVID-19.